-Guidelines for acceptable use of ICT by students is expressed on the KICE iPad Agreements and in the KICE ICT – Acceptable Use Policy (below).
+Guidelines for acceptable use of ICT by students is expressed on the KICE Student Device Agreement which includes the KICE ICT – Acceptable Use Policy (below).
 School rules, policies and procedures bind iPad use in all things that relate to school.

 The following policy outlines for parents, important issues relating to the acceptable use and provision of technologies at Kangaroo Island Community Education.

 ICT technicians audit/check each iPad once a term for appropriate use of apps, data and school ICT services.
 This includes browsing history, appropriate apps and condition of the iPad/case and charger. iPad’s are collected and audited at random when students are/or suspected of using inappropriately.